 The following questions relate to Connectors.

 Where does Cloud Manager need to be installed?

-When tiering cold data to S3, Cloud Manager can reside in an AWS VPC or on your premises.
+When tiering data to S3, Cloud Manager can reside in an AWS VPC or on your premises.

-When tiering cold data to Google Cloud Storage, Cloud Manager must reside in a Google Cloud Platform VPC.
+When tiering data to Google Cloud Storage, Cloud Manager must reside in a Google Cloud Platform VPC.